SebastiaAgramunt/sebastiaagramunt.github.io/_posts/2024-08-04-python-virtual-environments-with-venv.md

 pip install matplotlib
 ```

+## Install venv

+It comes by default with `python`.
+Call it via `python -m venv --help`.

-## Create a virtual environment with Venv module
+## Create a virtual environemnt

-Python has a default module to create virtual environments called [venv](https://docs.python.org/3/library/venv.html), the syntax is very simple, `python -m venv path/to/your/new/venv`.
+The venv [venv](https://docs.python.org/3/library/venv.html) module can be invoked to create a virtual environment.
+The syntax is very simple, `python -m venv path/to/your/new/venv`.
 First select or install the python version with which you want to create the virtual environment, I normally use `pyenv` (see the <a href="../pyenv">pyenv post</a> for further reference) to do this, let's install `3.12.4` as an example

 ```bash